Patio Roofing Options for Okanagan Homes (2026)

 - Best for: Homeowners who want a “set it and forget it” solution

 The powder-coated finish holds up to our intense summer UV without fading or chalking.
-We warranty the finish for 20 years, and honestly, it lasts longer than that.
+It’s backed by our 30-year warranty, and honestly, it lasts longer than that.
 No rust, no rot, no carpenter ants.
 Just shade and rain protection, year after year.

-- Clean ceiling: The underside looks finished — no exposed framing
+- Clean finished ceiling: The underside of our solid aluminum roof looks finished — no exposed framing

 Glass Patio Roofs